 - 03 February 2011 | Windsurfing

-Event favourite and winner of the 2011 Downunder Pro warmup event, over the weekend, Jesper Vesterstrøm, from Denmark, has left Australia in a shock decision the day before racing began.
+Event favorite and winner of the 2011 Downunder Pro warmup event, over the weekend, Jesper Vesterstrøm, from Denmark, has left Australia in a shock decision the day before racing began.
 Jesper tells us of his decision to leave the event early.

 "After winning the Warmup event I was really looking forward to the Downunder Pro starting.
 Hawks Nest is one of the most amazing places I have ever sailed and competition there is super fun", says Vesterstrøm.

 "Unfortunately, I had to leave for Paris with extremely short notice for a very important photoshoot for L'Oréal.
 It was a decision based on the financial and commercial aspect for my future career.
 If I had to choose from the heart, I would have been having fun in Hawks Nest with my friends.
-Instead, right now, I am in Paris, in 4 degress and rain.
+Instead, right now, I am in Paris, in 4 degrees and rain.
 But life is good.
 Living the dream".

-For the first time in nearly seven years of Formula National Titles held in Australia, no racing was held on day 2, with the wind failing to materialise in a consistent direction despite the Race Committee making every attempt to get a race underway.
+For the first time in nearly seven years of Formula National Titles held in Australia, no racing was held on day 2, with the wind failing to materialize in a consistent direction despite the Race Committee making every attempt to get a race underway.